paketo-buildpacks/rfcs/text/0000-selecting-default-java-version.md

 ## Implementation

-To fulfill this RFC, the default version should be changed to Java 17.
-All future versions should be bumped according to this RFC.
+To fulfill this RFC, the default version should be changed to Java 17 immediately.

+Going forward, the default Java version should be bumped according to this RFC.

 ## Prior Art